The Mellon Mays Application deadline is the first Monday of March each year. The next application deadline is March 5, 2018, by 11:59 pm.

 All application materials must be submitted via the Dean of the College's online application portal, UFUNDS, before the deadline.
 The system will not accept late applications.

 Finalists are invited to interview with the MMUF Faculty Advisory Board in mid-March.
 Final notifications are emailed shortly thereafter.

 The MMUF Application requires:

-- a statement of purpose (guidelines provided below)
+- two essays (guidelines provided below)